Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 CORAL Covariance matrix alignment Simple; fast; no extra hyperparameters Only matches second-order statistics Small domain shifts; quick baseline

-Adapting to Your Own Data
+Adapting to Custom Data

-Modifying dataset.py for Your Data Format
+Modifying dataset.py for a Specific Data Format

 # Example: your data has columns named 'temp_1', 'temp_2', 'vibration_x', etc.